mateeeeeee/lucc/README.md

 # lucc
 Toy C compiler for x86-64 made for learning purposes.
 Both lexer and parser are handwritten (i.e. not using generators).
-No optimization passes are performed, the code is generated from AST.
-The assembly outputed is
+No optimization passes are performed, the assembly is generated from AST traversal.

 ## Features
   * operators: +,-,*,/, +=,-=,*=,/=,==,!=,>,>=,<,<=,>>,<<,>>=,<<=,&,|,^,~,&=,|=,^=,&&,||,!,++,--